 current-testing for long enough, depending on the component and the complexity of the changes.

 A limitation of the current testing setup is that it is only possible to migrate the most recent version of a package from

 current.
 This means that, if a newer version of a package is uploaded to

 current-testing, it will no longer be possible to migrate any older versions of that same package from

+Since the whole point of testing software is to discover and fix bugs, your feedback is an essential part of this process.
 We use an automated build process.
 For every package that is uploaded to a testing repository, a GitHub issue is created in the updates-status repository for tracking purposes.
 We welcome any kind of feedback on any package in any testing repository.
-Even a simple or on the package’s associated issue would help us to decide whether the package is ready to be migrated to a stable repository.
+Even a simple “thumbs up” or “thumbs down” reaction on the package’s associated issue would help us to decide whether the package is ready to be migrated to a stable repository.
 If you report a bug in a package that is in a testing repository, please reference the appropriate issue in updates-status.